 Argentina is known for its white-washing.

-The country was unfortunately extremely successful at eliminating the Black slave population, so now Black people make up less and 1%.
+The country was unfortunately extremely successful at eliminating the Black slave population, so now Black people make up less than 1%.
 In the capital city of Buenos Aires, you are even less likely to run into anyone Black.

 A lot of Black history is gone from Argentina, which is a true shame.
-Black people in Argentina are credited for creating tango, being a part of gaucho culture, and more.
+Black people in Argentina are credited for creating the tango, being a part of gaucho culture, and more.
 The few remaining are trying their best to become recognized and acknowledge by the government for their ancestors’ contribution to Argentina.

 Blackness in Australia

 In Australia, the term Black is often used to describe its aboriginal population.
-This group is treated very similarly to how Native Americans in the U.S.—often, forgotten and mistreated.
+This group is treated very similarly to Native Americans in the U.S.—often, forgotten and mistreated.

 As for Black people outside of Australia that come to visit, this country is known for being very racist and prejudicial.
 Although I didn’t have a hard time while traveling, I did hear about some terrible encounters.